SAP-samples/cap-sflight/README.md

 ### Prerequisites
 #### SAP Business Technology Platform

 - Create a [trial account on SAP BTP](https://www.sap.com/products/business-technology-platform/trial.html).
 See this [tutorial](https://developers.sap.com/tutorials/hcp-create-trial-account.html) for more information.
-Alternatively, you can use a subaccount in a productive environment.
+Alternatively, you can use a sub-account in a productive environment.
 - Subscribe to the [SAP Launchpad service](https://developers.sap.com/tutorials/cp-portal-cloud-foundry-getting-started.html).
 - Create an [SAP HANA Cloud service instance](https://developers.sap.com/tutorials/btp-app-hana-cloud-setup.html#08480ec0-ac70-4d47-a759-dc5cb0eb1d58) or use an existing one.